Emeritus Professor in Urban Studies, University of Glasgow

 Alex is a Technical Director at WSP with circa 23 years’ experience.
 Alex has previously been employed by WSP Remediation Ltd, ERM and British Nuclear Fuels (BNFL).
 He has a focus upon environmental modelling and hydrogeological investigation together with risk assessment (chemical and radiological).
 He has a masters in Environmental Monitoring and PhD in Geology.
 He is a regular presenter at domestic and international conference and until recently Chair of the Society of Brownfield Risk Assessors (SoBRA).
 He sits upon the UK National Brownfield Land Forum, the National Land Quality Mark Steering Group most recently the Scottish Contaminated Land Advisory Group.
 He is an accredited risk assessor including human health, permanent gasses, vapours and waters.
 Alex is a regular expert witness and a scrutineer for chartered geologist, chartered scientist and the UK SoBRA accredited risk assessor scheme.

-Head of Groundwater and Resilience, British Geological Survey
+Head of Groundwater and Resilience, British Geological Survey and and Honorary Professor University of Dundee.

 Alison is Partner at Leapmoor LLP, a land and marine, development and management